Chris Kyle: Military career

 Kyle went to a military recruiting office, as he was interested in joining the U.S. Marine Corps special operations.
 Instead, he was convinced by a U.S. Navy recruiter to try for the SEALs.
 He enlisted in the United States Navy on August 5, 1998, and began basic training on February 10, 1999.
 He graduated from basic training at Naval Station Great Lakes, Illinois, in April 1999.
 He attended additional training as an Intelligence Specialist at NMITC Dam Neck, Virginia, from April to July 1999, and at NPC Millington, Tennessee, from August 1999 to March 2000.
 Initially, Kyle was rejected because of the pins in his arm, but he eventually received an invitation to the 24-week Basic Underwater Demolition/Sea, Air, Land (SEAL) training (BUD/S) at NAB Coronado, California.
 Kyle graduated with Class 233 in March 2001, followed by SEAL Qualification Training (SQT) at NAB Coronado from May to August 2001.
 Assigned to SEAL Team-3, sniper element, Platoon "Charlie" (later "Cadillac"), within the Naval Special Warfare Command, and with four tours of duty, Kyle served in many major battles of the Iraq War.
 His first long-range kill shot was taken during the initial invasion when he shot a woman carrying a hand grenade approaching a group of Marines.
 CNN reported the woman was cradling a toddler in her other hand.
 As ordered, Kyle opened fire, killing the woman before she could attack.
-Chris' brother Jeff also served two tours in Iraq with the Marines from 2000 to 2008, attaining the rank of Sergeant.